WOODBINE, Ga. — WARNING: Some viewers may find the video above difficult to watch

 Another video from another angle shows a corrections officer unlock the door, then several guards enter the cell.
 After about 35 seconds, the guards can be seen pulling Hobbs into the hallway and at least two guards can be seen striking Hobbs’ body with their knees.
 Daniels’ office claims that one of Hobbs’ dreadlocks was ripped from his head during the incident.

-“This video is undeniable and the deputies’ actions are inexcusable,” Daniels said in a news release after the videos first came out.
+“This video is undeniable and the deputies’ actions are inexcusable,” Daniels said in a news release.
 “Mr. Hobbs entered the Camden County Jail suffering a psychological episode and asking to be placed in protective confinement.
 But instead of protecting him, these deputies jumped him and beat and kicked him mercilessly like a gang of dangerous thugs.”

-CCSO released the following statement on the investigation when it was first announced:
+CCSO released the following statement on the investigation:

 “A video published on social media is a portion of an incident that occurred at The Camden County Sheriff’s Office Jail has the public questioning the actions of the correction officers.
 Sheriff Jim Proctor, and members of the Command Staff, have reviewed the video.
 Sheriff Proctor has ordered an internal investigation of the incident to begin immediately.
 This investigation will include all recorded video from the time the inmate entered the facility on September 3rd, 2022 until his release on September 30th, 2022.
 If deemed necessary an additional agency will assist with the investigation.